 It’s not all about getting your digestive system accustomed to exercise.
-While exercise may induce bowl movements at inopportune times, there’s no doubt that it is good even for your bowels.
-A 2011 study from The American Journal of Gastroenterology [LINK] found that physical activity can reduce GI symptoms in people with Irritable Bowel Syndrome (IBS).
-While the study didn’t particularly focus on athletes, it shows that even if you struggle with this often frustrating condition, exercise can help reduce the severity or onslaught of GI symptoms.
+While exercise may induce bowel movements at inopportune times, there’s no doubt that it is good even for your bowels.
+A 2011 study from The American Journal of Gastroenterology found that physical activity can reduce GI symptoms in people with Irritable Bowel Syndrome (IBS).
+While the study didn’t particularly focus on athletes, it shows that even if you struggle with this often frustrating condition, exercise can help reduce the severity or onslaught of GI symptoms and certainly not make for additional abdominal pain.

 Training your gut sounds both funky and cool, but it’s not only experience on the road that will help you keep from having to poo during a run.
 There are many things you can do to set yourself up for a good race day.

-Finally, even your exercise routine has an effect on how regular you are.
-The University of Michigan Health System showed that having an exercise routine, where you also exercise at a somewhat specific time each day, helps to keep you regular.
+Finally, even your exercise routine has an effect on how regular the movement of food through your digestive tract should be.
+The University of Michigan Health System showed that having an exercise routine, where you also exercise (not only distance running) at a somewhat specific time each day, helps to keep you regular.
 This, in turn, can help you better plan ahead and know what to expect.

 Of course, despite all the effort you may put into keeping yourself from going while you’re running, surprises can pop up (but hopefully not out).
 Given our often stressful lives, routines can be difficult to keep.
 If you find yourself on the eve of a run or race and you haven’t been diligent about following the “rules” to avoid having to poop while you run, there are things you can do to make yourself go and to deal with any surprises along the way.